<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 NOTE: It’s very important you, and all staff, understand the guidelines for product placement after the merger.
 If your loan rates are better than the rates in the portfolio you’re acquiring, you don’t want to find yourself in a position of repricing the book of business you’ve just acquired through a high volume of refinancing.

-Keep in mind what these new members are used to receiving for communications and how yours is going to compare to that.
+Keep in mind what these new members or customers are used to receiving for communications and how yours is going to compare to that.

 If they got monthly newsletters and you send yours quarterly or not at all, they’ll feel like you’re not providing the same level of service.
 So, you may want to consider mirroring what they’re used to for the first three months.

-#9: Wrap Up the Acquired CU’s Digital Presence
+#9: Wrap Up the Acquired FI's Digital Presence

-During the merger the acquiring Credit Union should have received control of the acquired Credit Union’s website, Google Analytics account, social media accounts, email marketing platform, CRM, blog, and any other digital marketing software and tools.
+During the merger the acquiring credit union or bank should have received control of the acquired financial institution's website, Google Analytics account, social media accounts, email marketing platform, CRM, blog, and any other digital marketing software and tools.

-After the completion of the merger we recommend that you set the previous CU Homepage up as a splash page for about three months (unless it’s happening around year-end and tax time, then leave it up a little longer).
+After the completion of the merger, we recommend that you set the previous homepage up as a splash page for about three months (unless it’s happening around year-end and tax time, then leave it up a little longer).

-Visitors to the acquired Credit Union’s website will see the merger splash message and be able to follow the CTA to visit the acquiring Credit Union’s site.
+Visitors to the acquired financial institution's website will see the merger splash message and be able to follow the CTA to visit the acquiring financial institution's site.
 After three months (or year-end or tax time) assess the volume of traffic to the site using Google Analytics.
-If it’s low enough, go ahead and set up a permanent redirect from the old site to yours.
+If it’s low enough, go ahead and set up a permanent redirect from the old site to the new site.

 Leave the old URL and redirect in place for about a year; or you may decide you want to own the old URL indefinitely.

-Have a plan in place for the acquired site’s blog and blog subscriptions, newsletter subscriptions, and the merger or discontinuation of social media accounts to the acquiring Credit Union.
+Have a plan in place for the acquired site’s blog and blog subscriptions, newsletter subscriptions, and the merger or discontinuation of social media accounts to the acquiring credit union or bank.

 Blog comments